agCleo/GT-handbook/README.md

 4/ Its primary target audience should be researchers or practitioners.

 For newly launched journals, an additional requirement applies: it must demonstrate a publishing history of more than one year, or have published at least 10 articles.
+The DOAJ doesn't require to have an OAI-PMH repository.
 There are various ways to upload metadata about articles to DOAJ.
 It is possible to send JSON files via their API (see [documentation](https://doaj.org/api/docs)).
 It is also possible, once the journal has been accepted to use a dedicated space to send metadata in an XML file or to enter it manually.
 The DOAJ provides an [application guide](https://doaj.org/apply/guide/) for the journals publishers.
+More details about the DOAJ's data model for journals and articles can be found on [this page](https://doaj.org/docs/oai-pmh/#article-feed).

 - [Europeana](https://www.europeana.eu/en/about-us).